 We need your help to develop the Water Quality Improvement Plan!
 There are several opportunities to do this over the next two years.
 The final Plan is due on June 27, 2015.

-The next public workshop will be held on Thursday, July 24th from 6:00 – 8:00 pm at the City of Poway Council Chambers located at 13325 Civic Center Drive, Poway, CA 921064.
-We need your input and ideas to help us determine the goals and strategies for addressing the highest priority water conditions in the San Dieguito Watershed.
+The second public workshop was held on July 24th, 2014 to review the goals and strategies for addressing the highest priority water conditions in the San Dieguito Watershed.

 The first workshop was held on September 5th, 2013 to review the priority water quality conditions along with their potential sources and solutions.